PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 backends.
 This allows for 'bindbackend' operation in full DNSSEC mode.

-To benefit from this mode, include at least one database-based backend in the 'launch' statement.
-The :doc:`SQLite 3 backend <../backends/generic-sqlite3>` probably complements BIND mode best, since it does not require a database server process.
+To benefit from this mode, include at least one database-based backend in the :ref:`setting-launch` statement.
+See the :doc:`backend specific documentation <../backends/index>` on how to initialize the database and backend.

 .. warning::
   For now, it is necessary to execute a manual SQL 'insert'